 While at home sleeping, Andy Kostka passed away November 17th, 2012.
 It was heartbreaking for all in the inline speed skate community.

 Andy carved a special place in ROBICHON’S heart.
 Today’s deep freeze of – 31 + windchill blended with pleasant memory flashes of Andy has afforded me the opportunity to create and publish an article I have long wanted to write to memorialize his impact on me, the inline speed skate community and Robichon’s Skate School.

-It was the same year of Andy’s death Andy had enrolled his daughter Brynn to learn-to-inline skate in Robichon’s Preschool Inline Skate Class in conjunction with and in The City of Maple Grove.
+The same year of Andy’s death he enrolled his daughter Brynn into Robichon’s Preschool Learn-to-Inline Skate Class in conjunction with and in The City of Maple Grove.
 Andy and I were in the midst of developing a strong bond and plan to grow inline speed skating with a new speed skate club / team in Minnesota.
 He was already a fixture and strong competitor / team member of Hoigaard’s Inline Racing Team.
 It was a shock to learn he suddenly passed away just five months later at the age of 32.
 I remain heartbroken.